-THE subscriber will inform his friends and the public generally, that he will sell 10 inch tin valley, for 12¢ cents per foot; 14 inch do. for 17 cents; 4 inch hanging trough for 12¢ cents; 2 inch conductor for 12¢ cents; and 3 inch ditto. for 20 cents per foot.
+THE subscriber would inform his friends and the public generally, that he will sell 10 inch tin valley, for 12 cents per foot; 14 inch do. for 17 cents; 4 inch hanging trough for 12 1/2 cents; 2 inch conductor for 12 1/2 cents; and 3 inch ditto. for 20 cents per foot.

-He has also, Tinware, Cooking Stoves of various sizes, of Ror's patent, flat ware of the finest quality, Skillets, Ovens, Pots, Dish and Tea kettles, and Spiders of various sizes; all of which he will sell for cash in hand, at his store on the south east corner of Washington and Meridian streets.
+He has also, Tinware, Cooking Stoves of various sizes, of the best quality, Skillets, Ovens, Pots, Dish and Tea kettles, and Spiders of various sizes; all of which he will sell for cash in hand, at his store on the south east corner of Washington and Meridian streets.

-17 An apprentice wanted to learn the tinning business.
+An apprentice wanted to learn the tinning business.
+SAMUEL WAINWRIGHT.